paper-toaster/osu-wiki/wiki/Game_Modifiers/Flashlight/en.md

 ## Trivia

 - If a beatmap is passed with an S or SS grade with the Hidden mod enabled, the beatmap will award the silver variant of the grade instead.
 - The Flashlight mod was originally subjected to heavy controversy regarding the implementation in 2010 for being the easiest mod to hack on forced the mod to be unranked until a patch was implemented to cover the Flashlight implementation loophole.
-Further information regarding this incident can be found at the two threads below.
   - [Flashlight is back!](https://osu.ppy.sh/community/forums/topics/41519)
   - [Flashlight mod disabled #2](https://osu.ppy.sh/community/forums/topics/41039)